 I don’t know if I can necessarily say I was against the cry-it-out method but my heart just couldn’t take letting him cry all alone for more than a few minutes.
 People mentioned to maybe leave and let someone else hear him cry it out because it’s easier to do when they aren’t your kid.
 That only broke my heart more.

-We went for over a year with wake-up several times a night, often happening every hour and a half.
+We went for over a year with waking up several times a night, often happening every hour and a half.
 He was 15 months old and still sleeping like a newborn.
-He relied on the nursing to be able to fall asleep and no amount of singing, rocking, stories or cuddling from anyone else would do it.
+At 4 months old he stopped taking a bottle, so he relied on mom to be able to fall asleep.
+No amount of singing, rocking, stories or cuddling from anyone else would do it.

 So here I am, well rested and doing happy dances because finally, after 15 very long months, we are all getting a full nights rest.
 And I’m here to give you 3 of the steps that got us there.

 If your baby is already used to a certain way, changing things up can be really hard.
 It’s important that you and your husband decide together that you’re both on board with the new plan.
 It won’t work if one person is trying to change things up while the other person sticks with the old.
 This will only confuse your baby and get you nowhere.

 By doing this, it will also make it so that you have good support when you feel like giving up and reverting back to old habits.
 My husband and I had talked about it off an on but when we finally took the time to really sit and talk through the details and decide to both be 100% committed, that was when things started moving the right direction.

 2. Have a Plan